Kappaccinoh/zut/README.md

 - Player Screen Interface/Game Room Interface

 2. Minor Backend Setup
-- Set up Turbo listening for other tags to get real time updates without having to refresh page
 - Dont allow for a blank space room to be created
 - Dont allow for a blank space message to be created